Laboratory Members

 Seraina Anagnostopoulou

-Professor of Financial Accounting, Department of Banking and Financial Management, University of Piraeus, Greece Director of the Green Finance and Banking (GreenFin) Laboratory
+Professor of Financial Accounting, Department of Banking and Financial Management, University of Piraeus, Greece Director of the Green Finance and Banking (Green FinB) Laboratory

 Seraina C. Anagnostopoulou is Professor of Financial Accounting at the University of Piraeus, Department of Banking and Financial Management and currently serves as the Head of Department.
 She undertook doctoral studies on a scholarship at the Bayes (formerly Cass) Business School, City University, London, UK, from which she obtained a Ph.D. in Accounting in 2007.
 She is also a CFA Charterholder.
 She graduated from AUEB with a B.A. in Economics in 2001, and also holds an M.Sc. in International Securities, Investment and Banking from the ICMA (former ISMA) Centre, University of Reading, UK (2002).
 Before joining the University of Piraeus in 2019, she held academic positions at the ESCP Business School-London Campus, the Henley Business School – University of Reading, and the Athens University of Economics and Business during years 2007-2019, while she was an academic visitor at the Queen Mary University of London during 2015-2016, and Universidad Carlos III de Madrid in the summer of 2018.
-She is also a Research Affiliate of the Adam Smith Observatory of Corporate Reporting Practices, University of Glasgow, UK.
-She has extensive teaching experience in financial and management accounting at undergraduate and postgraduate levels since 2005, and she is a Fellow of Advance HE of the UK.
+She is also the Director of the Green Finance and Banking (Green FinB) Lab, and a member of the External Relations Committee (ERC) of the European Accounting Association (2024-2027).
+She has extensive teaching experience in financial and management accounting at undergraduate and postgraduate levels since 2005, and she is a Fellow of the Higher Education Academy (HEA) -renamed into Advanced HE of the UK.

-Her research focuses on accounting quality and earnings management, accounting conservatism, market-based accounting research and financial statements analysis, the economic consequences of IFRS adoption, CSR and R&D-related valuation issues, and is very frequently presented at academic conferences.
+Her research focuses on accounting quality and earnings management, accounting conservatism, market-based accounting research and financial statements analysis, the economic consequences of IFRS adoption, corporate sustainability and R&D-related valuation issues, and is very frequently presented at academic conferences.
 Her publications have appeared in the Journal of Corporate Finance, European Accounting Review, Journal of Banking and Finance, Accounting and Business Research, the International Journal of Accounting, the Journal of Financial Services Research, the British Accounting Review, the Journal of International Financial Markets, Institutions & Money, the International Review of Financial Analysis, and the Journal of International Financial Management and Accounting, among other journals.
 She regularly serves as an ad hoc reviewer for several academic journals, and she is an editor for the International Journal of Accounting, and also a member of the Editorial Board of the British Accounting Review, the Journal of International Accounting, Auditing, and Taxation, the Sustainability Accounting, Management and Policy Journal, the Journal of International Financial Management and Accounting and the Journal of Accounting in Emerging Economies.
 She is a member of the European Accounting Association and the CFA Institute.

 A detailed CV can be found here: https://bankfin.unipi.gr/en/faculty/seraina-anagnostopoulou